wacncontent/CustomizeTool/output/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 If your V11 Azure SQL database is a Web or Business database, the upgrade process offers to switch your database to a supported tier.
 The upgrade recommends a tier that fits the workload history of your database.
 However, you can choose any supported tier you like.

 You can reduce the steps necessary during upgrade by switching your V11 database away from the Web-and-Business tier before you start the upgrade.
-You can do this by using the new [Azure preview portal](http://manage.windowsazure.cn/).
+You can do this by using the new <!-- deleted by customization [Azure preview portal](http://manage.windowsazure.cn/) --><!-- keep by customization: begin --> [Windows Azure Management Portal](http://manage.windowsazure.cn/) <!-- keep by customization: end -->.

 If you are unsure which service tier to switch to, the S2 level of the Standard tier might be a sensible initial choice.
 Any lesser tier will have fewer resources than the Web and Business tier had.